Am I registered?

 Q: Where should I register to vote?

 A: You can use either your home address or your Williams mailbox address, and request an absentee ballot for each election while you’re at school.
 If you can’t decide on which, it’s a good idea to consider these questions: Is your home state a swing state?
 How easy is it to obtain an absentee ballot from your home state compared to Massachusetts?
 Do you need/want to change your registered address after graduation?
+In general, we recommend registering using your home address – please reach out if you have any questions about this!

 Q: What is an absentee ballot and how is it different from registering to vote?